The Science Behind Muscle Growth: How Strength Training Builds Muscle

 2. The Role of Nutrition

-An important factor in muscular growth is nutrition.
+An important factor in muscular growth is nutrition such as pre & post workout.
 Sufficient nutrition is necessary for the body to maintain muscle fiber repair, aid in recuperation, and encourage hypertrophy.
 Important dietary components consist of:

 Protein Intake: The building blocks of muscular tissue are proteins.
 A sufficient protein diet is necessary for both muscle growth and repair.
 For every kilogram of body weight, aim for 1.6 to 2.2 grams of protein, particularly if you regularly perform strength training.